iamvineettiwari/go-distributed-queue/Readme.md

 ### Introduction

 In this project, I aimed to explore and understand distributed systems by building a distributed queue.
 The system is designed to manage topics, where each topic’s partition is distributed across multiple servers.
 To ensure coordination and consistency across these servers, I used etcd as a key component.
+Client - Server communication is TCP base RPC calls.

 **TODOS**